 Check out those fab paint and dough rollers!

-The straws and pom poms come in very handy in art, messy play and sensory activities.
-We have used them this week in the sandpit creating different shapes and patterns and also as masts for our castles.
-We have also been having a go at teeny football.
-By using a pom-pom as a ball and blowing through the straws to push them along… with a 2-year-old you do spend quite a bit of time changing straws as he just kept biting them!!
+The straws and pom-poms come in very handy in art, messy play and sensory activities.
+We have used the straws this week in the sandpit creating different shapes and patterns and also as masts for our castles.
+We have also been having a go at teeny table football.
+By using a pom-pom as a ball and blowing through the straws to push them along.

-I found some very cute moveable card animals in Poundland and Jake had fun yesterday decorating a chicken and a rabbit (£1 for a pack of 4, but they include 2 chickens and 2 rabbits, not sure why they didn’t have different animals):
+I found some very cute moveable card animals in Poundland and Jake had fun yesterday decorating a chicken and a rabbit (£1 for a pack of 4):

-If you don’t want to spend too much why not try recycling some household items, such as toilet roll holders just like my step brother’s idea in the blog post Adventures in craft time.
-I even had a little go myself as did one of my followers on my facebook page.
+If you don’t want to spend too much why not try recycling some household items, such as toilet roll holders just like my step brother’s idea that he brought to me.

 Merida, Elsa and Aurora